-I did UpRising's Bedford Leadership programme three years ago and benefited immensely from it.
+I did UpRising's Luton Leadership programme three years ago and benefited immensely from it.
 I gained great networks, friendships and skills.
 I hope to inspire the young leaders of tomorrow and I am passionate about making a difference to society.
 I believe UpRising embody the same core values I live my life by and it is a great organization to work for!
 Through social change we can make a massive impact on our communities.

 What were you doing before you worked at UpRising?